Northern Territory: Mining

-The Northern Territory's economy is largely driven by mining, which is concentrated on energy producing minerals, petroleum and energy and contributes around $2.5 billion to the gross state product and employs over 4,600 people.
-Mining accounts for 14.9% of the gross state product in 2014–15 compared to just 7% nationally.
+The Northern Territory's economy is largely driven by mining, which is concentrated on energy producing minerals, petroleum and energy.
+In 2011, mining and resources contributed around $2.5 billion to the gross state product and employed over 4,600 people.
+Mining accounted for 14.9% of the gross state product in 2014–15 compared to just 7% nationally.

-In recent years, largely due to the effect of major infrastructure projects and mine expansions, construction has overtaken mining as the largest single industry in the territory.
+In 2016, largely due to the effect of major infrastructure projects and mine expansions, construction overtook mining as the largest single industry in the territory.
 Construction, mining and manufacturing, and government and community services, combine to account for about half of the territory's gross state product (GSP), compared to about a third of national gross domestic product (GDP).

-The economy has grown considerably over the past decade, from a value of $15 billion in 2004–05 to over $22 billion in 2014–15.
-In 2012–13 the territory economy expanded by 5.6%, over twice the level of national growth, and in 2014–15 it grew by 10.5%, four times the national growth rate.
+The economy has grown from a value of $15 billion in 2004–05 to over $22 billion in 2014–15.
+In 2012–13 the territory economy expanded by 5.6%, over twice the level of national growth.
+In 2014–15 it grew by 10.5%, four times the national growth rate.

 Between 2003 and 2006 the gross state product had risen from $8.67 billion to $11.476 billion, an increase of 32.4%.
 During the three years to 2006–2007 the Northern Territory gross state product grew by an average annual rate of 5.5%.
 Gross state product per capita in the Northern Territory ($72,496) is higher than any Australian state or territory and is also higher than the gross domestic product per capita for Australia ($54,606).

 The Northern Territory's exports were up 12.9% or $681 million in 2012–13.
-The largest contributor to the territory's exports was: mineral fuels (largely LNG), crude materials (mainly mineral ores) and food and live animals (primarily live cattle).
-The main international markets for territory exports are Japan, China, Indonesia, the United States and Korea.
+The largest contributor to the territory's exports was: mineral fuels (largely LNG), crude materials (mainly mineral ores) and food and live animals, primarily live cattle.
+In 2014, the main international markets for territory exports are Japan, China, Indonesia, the United States and Korea.

-Imports to the Northern Territory totalled $2,887.8 million which consisted of mainly machinery and equipment manufacturing (58.4%) and petroleum, coal, chemical and associated product manufacturing (17.0%).
+In 2007, imports to the Northern Territory totalled $2,887.8 million which consisted of mainly machinery and equipment manufacturing (58.4%) and petroleum, coal, chemical and associated product manufacturing (17.0%).

-The principal mining operations are bauxite at Gove Peninsula where the production is estimated to increase 52.1% to $254 million in 2007–08, manganese at Groote Eylandt, production is estimated to increase 10.5% to $1.1 billion which will be helped by the newly developed mines include Bootu Creek and Frances Creek, gold which is estimated to increase 21.7 per cent to $672 million at the Union Reefs plant and uranium at Ranger Uranium Mine.
+In 2007, the principal mining operations were bauxite at Gove Peninsula, where the production is estimated to increase 52.1% to $254 million in 2007–08, manganese at Groote Eylandt, production is estimated to increase 10.5% to $1.1 billion which will be helped by the newly developed mines include Bootu Creek and Frances Creek, gold which is estimated to increase 21.7 per cent to $672 million at the Union Reefs plant and uranium at Ranger Uranium Mine.